dhzdhd/InstaCalc/README.md

 ## About

-InstaCalc is a calculator made with the Flutter framework Supports basic calculation.
+InstaCalc is a calculator made with the Flutter framework.
+Supports basic calculation.

+## Platform support
+Currently planned to support all platforms including Android, iOS, macOS, Windows and the web.

 ## Preview
 ### Home